mcataford/Learn2Code/IntroToPython/3. Control flow/ControlFlow.md

 if (value > 0 and value < 20) or value == 10:
 	print("The value is either between 0-20 exclusive or is equal to 10")
 ```

+### Try it out

+Using the __interpreter's console__, try the following:

+- Can you produce a __chained condition__ that will check if a certain value is positive and lesser than 100?
+- Can you write out an expression that will only return true if a string contains both the phrase "The sky is blue" and the word "clouds"?

 <a id="review1"></a>
 ### Review